NRCan/geo-deep-learning/docs/source/configuration.rst

     (geo_deep_env) $ python GDL.py mode=train +new.params=1.0

-The conficuration that will be save for this run will look like that:
+The configuration that will be save for this run will look like that:

 .. code-block:: yaml